amanjain7838/reactReactions/README.md

 <b>Floating fade away reactions </b>

 <hr>
-Reactions has random speed and random x-axis
 Build using functional components and no library used for animation.
+Reactions has random speed and random x-axis.